cli-kit/cli-logger/README.md

-log.info()                    // true if any stream is enabled for the info level log.level()                   // get a level integer (lowest level of all streams) log.level(log.INFO)           // sets all streams to the INFO level log.level('info')             // sets all streams to the INFO level (normal only) log.levels()                  // gets an array of the levels of all streams log.levels(0)                 // get level of stream at index zero log.levels('foo')             // get level of the stream named 'foo' log.levels(0, log.INFO)       // set level of stream at index zero to INFO log.levels(0, 'info')         // set level of stream at index zero to INFO (normal only) log.levels(0, log.INFO)       // set level of stream at index zero to INFO log.levels('foo', log.WARN)   // set level of stream named 'foo' to WARN
+log.info()                    // true if any stream is enabled for the info level log.level()                   // get a level integer (lowest level of all streams) log.level(log.INFO)           // sets all streams to the INFO level log.level('info')             // sets all streams to the INFO level (normal) log.levels()                  // gets an array of the levels of all streams log.levels(0)                 // get level of stream at index zero log.levels('foo')             // get level of the stream named 'foo' log.levels(0, log.INFO)       // set level of stream at index zero to INFO log.levels(0, 'info')         // set level of stream at index zero to INFO (normal) log.levels(0, log.INFO)       // set level of stream at index zero to INFO log.levels('foo', log.WARN)   // set level of stream named 'foo' to WARN
 ```